prosolotechnologies/prosolo/docs/setupenvironment.md

 - in your home directory new directory will be created ".prosolo" containing three xml files used for configuration
 - **prosolo_common_config.xml** - shared configuration file for both applications
+	- namespace if any resource is used on shared server (e.g. rabbitmq, cassandra or elasticsearch), each developer has to have his own unique namespace (e.g. Nikola -> N, Sanja -> S, Zoran -> Z).
+This value if other than local will change cassandra database name, elasticsearch indexes, rabbitmq queue and exchange, so it prevents conflicts.
-	- contains configuration for rabbitmq server (update host, virtualHost, username and password)
+	- contains configuration for rabbitmq server (update host, virtualHost, username and password).
+For shared server use host: **52.2.214.133**
 	- configuration for elasticsearch (update type to "server", host.
-Other settings are not important on local machine)
+Other settings are not important on local machine).
+For shared server use host: **52.2.214.133**
 	- configuration for mysql server (update host, database, user and password)
 	- configuration for hibernate (nothing to configure here)
 - **prosolo_main_config.xml** - configuration file for prosolo-main application